Ropicat/Interactive-Data-Vis-Fall2025/src/lab_1/index.md

 })
 ```

-// 9: Histogram WEATHER CONDITION and AGGREGATED NECTAR PRODUCTION Sunny weather may be avoided by the bees??
+// 9: Histogram WEATHER CONDITION and AVERAGE NECTAR PRODUCTION Sunny weather may be avoided by the bees??

 ```js